gertrude-app/web/site/app/pages/docs/getting-started.md

 ### Accepting an unlock request

-Now that the unlock request is submitted, put back on your admin hat (you've been impersonating your _child_ for the last few minutes), and visit the [home screen](https://dash.gertrude.app) of the admin web dashboard.
+Now that the unlock request is submitted, put back on your parent hat (you've been impersonating your _child_ for the last few minutes), and visit the [home screen](https://dash.gertrude.app) of the parents website.
 You'll notice that there is a new unlock request visible:

-{% image src="dashboard-unlock-request.png" caption="The recently submitted unlock request in your admin dashboard" /%}
+{% image src="dashboard-unlock-request.png" caption="The recently submitted unlock request in your parents website" /%}

 Click to **accept** the request, and you'll be taken to a screen where Gertrude recommends a key that will unlock the given request.
 You're free to stop and edit the key if you